WHC2021SIC/WHC2021SIC-TeamOnBodyGym/README.md

 The ADC boards have a 10k ohm potentiometer connected to their AIN3 ports which disturbs the sensor readings.
 Thus, we need to disconnect the potentiometer.
 Follow [this tutorial](https://learn.sparkfun.com/tutorials/qwiic-12-bit-adc-hookup-guide/hardware-overview) (under Jumpers > Potentiometer) to learn more about how to cut this potentiometer.

 #### Adding Females Jumpers to the Linear Resonant Actuators
 From the ribbon cable, take out 8 sets of 2-wired cables with length of at least 1 meter.
 Slightly peel off both ends of the cables to expose the wires.
 Solder one end of each of the 2-wired cable ends with a linear resonant actuator.
 Now, cut the female-to-female jumper wires in half, and peel off the ends of the cables to expose the wire.
 Now, for each of the 8 sets of 2-wired ribbon cables soldered to the linear resonant actuators, solder the other end of the cable with the jumper wires.
 This will result in 8 linear resonant actuator assemblies, with each actuator having two female jumpers at the end of a 1 meter long cable.
+If done correctly, the end result should look similar to the linear resonant actuator assembly shown [here](https://github.com/WHC2021SIC/WHC2021SIC-TeamOnBodyGym/blob/master/images/architecture/PrimaryHardware.png?raw=true).

 * **Recommendation:** While taking out 8 sets of 1 meter 2-wired cables, try to take out 4 sets of 2 meter 2-wired cables first, each pair having a different color combination, and then cut these 4 sets in half to make 8 sets of 1 meter 2-wired cables.
 Doing this will result in each color combination have 2 sets of 1 meter 2-wired cables, which will help immensely with wire management in the later part of the build.
 * **Recommendation:** It is highly recommended to use shrink tubes at the solder joints and heat it with a heat gun.
 This will not only protect the system from short-circuits and strengthen the overall structure of the system but will also make the system more comfortable to mount at a later stage.